 That, in itself, would be much, much more than we deserve.

 Jesus’ sacrifice is eternal, infinite.

-He gave up a portion of His divine power and presence forever! ...for us!
+He gave up His divine power and presence forever! ...for us!

 He knew exactly what He was to forfeit (at the very least!), however He went ahead with it.
 He agreed to the plan.

 That’s how closely He relates to us.